arjenbloemsma/spo-site-provisioning/README.md

 This HTTP triggered function will try to deserialize the message and add the resulting update request to the service bus topic "site-operations-topic".

 ### ApplyProvisioningTemplate
-This function is triggered by messages on the subscription 'apply-template-subscription' of the service bus topic 'new-sites-topic'.
+This function is triggered by messages on the subscription 'apply-template-subscription' of the service bus topic 'site-updates-topic'.
 The message will contain the name of a job file.
 The function will retrieve the job file from blob storage and get all required info from it in order to apply the template to the specified site collection.
 Once done it will update the status in the PnPProvisioningJobs list to 'Running (applying template)'.

 ### CreateSiteCollection
 This function is triggered by messages on the subscription 'create-site-subscription' of the service bus topic 'new-sites-topic'.
 The message will contain the name of a job file.
 The function will retrieve the job file from blob storage and get all required info from it in order to start the creation the site collection with the specified metadata.
 The function will also trigger a durable function [MonitorSiteCollectionCreation](#monitorsitecollectioncreation).